 1. The role of exercise for people with atopic dermatitis

-In general, when we have any illness, we tend to rest and avoid exercise, especially physical exercise.
+In general, when we have any disease, we tend to rest and avoid exercise, especially physical exercise.
 However, science has proven that appropriate exercise plays an important role in promoting the healing process, improving resistance to prevent disease recurrence.

 2. What exercises should people with atopic dermatitis do?